firebolt-db/godocs/docs/Guides/loading-data/working-with-semi-structured-data/load-json-data.md

 You can store JSON as a single text column if the data structure changes frequently or if you only need certain fields in some queries.
 This approach simplifies ingestion since no parsing occurs during loading, but it requires parsing fields at query time, which can make queries more complex if you need to extract many fields regularly.

-The following code example creates a table that stores raw JSON, allowing you to parse only what you need on demand:
+The following code example creates an intermediate table which contains the raw JSON data so that you can run the subsequent code example:
 ```sql
 -- Create a staging table to hold the raw JSON data
 DROP TABLE IF EXISTS doc_visits_source;